micmejia/bible-dump/NKJV/John/John 15.md

 If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw _them_ into the fire, and they are burned.

 ###### 7
-If you abide in Me, and My words abide in you, you[^b] will ask what you desire, and it shall be done for you.
+If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.

 ###### 8
 By this My Father is glorified, that you bear much fruit; so you will be My disciples. ## Love and Joy Perfected